BL1133/praxis/README.md

 ## Description

-Praxis is an innovative online platform designed to connect aspiring developers with experienced mentors through real-world projects.
+Praxis is an innovative online platform designed to connect aspiring developers with each other and with experienced mentors through real-world projects.
 It provides a unique opportunity for users to enhance their skills, network, and gain practical experience in a dynamic environment that fosters sharing, mentorship, and open-source collaboration.

 ## Features